 (1) Form AR-1 (1-2016) for individual private and private group self-insurers;

-(2) Form AR-2 (1-2016) for all public self-insurers, including those that are members of a Joint Powers Authority.
+(2) Form AR-2 (rev. 1-2020) for all public self-insurers, including those that are members of a Joint Powers Authority.

 (b) For private self-insurers, individual or with a group, the report shall be filed on or before March 1 of each year and shall include the following information: